 In conclusion, this guide will give you a solid foundation to start creating great interfaces for your next app project.

 In smaller teams, the UX and UI design role is often assigned to one person, which is fine.
 But as the product gets bigger, it's too much for one person to handle and they split into two roles.
 Some UX designers are also not very good at visual design and vice versa.
 We do offer both UI and UX design services at Superfounder.io.

-UI Design Principles for a great user experience
+What are UI Design Principles for a great user experience?

 Creating a user interface can be a daunting task because there’s so much to consider.
 There are many different aspects to take into account when designing a user interface: color, typography, layout, navigation, etc. The first step toward creating a successful user interface is understanding these principles.

 Don't get caught up or fall in love with the interface itself.
 It is not there for its own sake but rather to enable your customers to do what they want to achieve with the least amount of friction possible.

 Keep your interface simple and clean.
 Don't overcomplicate things.
 If you need more than 3 buttons on the screen at once then maybe you're doing too much.